Yucca filamentosa (YUK-uh fil-uh-men-TOH-suh) is a flowering, evergreen shrub from the family Asparagaceae.

 A specimen plant can take a long time to bloom during its first attempt, sometimes going up to three years without a bloom.

-However, when it does, it usually occurs during the summer months through the fall.
+However, when it does, the flower stalks usually appear during the summer months through the fall.

 Light & Temperature

 If planting yucca plant indoor, a west facing window is best as too much sun exposure such as in a south facing might dry it out.

 It bodes best in temperatures ranging from 65° – 75° degrees Fahrenheit.